honeycombio/intro-to-o11y-java/README.md

 After a restart, do your traces show this extra span?
 Do you see the name of your method?
 What percentage of the service time is spend in it?

-# Appendix: how to add autoinstrumentation to your own app:
+# Appendix: how to add autoinstrumentation to your own app

+Find details (and the latest) in [Honeycomb's docs](https://docs.honeycomb.io/getting-data-in/java/opentelemetry-distro/).

 #### Get the agent